chrivand/UmbrellaAdBlocker/README.md

 ### Umbrella Dashboard:
 1. Settings
-3. Integrations
+2. Integrations
-5. +
+3. "+""
-6. <insert name>
+4. <insert name>
-8. create
+5. create
-9. click on integration
+6. click on integration
-10. enable
+7. enable
-11. copy paste key (behind “https://s-platform.api.opendns.com/1.0/events?customerKey=“)
+8. copy paste key (behind “https://s-platform.api.opendns.com/1.0/events?customerKey=“)
-12. hit save
+9. hit save
-13. Policies
+10. Policies
-14. Create new policy
+11. Create new policy
-15. Click next
+12. Click next
-16. Click drop down menu for security settings
+13. Click drop down menu for security settings
-17. Add new setting
+14. Add new setting
-18. Give name and click create
+15. Give name and click create
-19. Check boxes Malware, Newly Seen Domains, Command and Control,  Phishing, Potentially Harmful + the new integration AddBlocker
+16. Check boxes Malware, Newly Seen Domains, Command and Control,  Phishing, Potentially Harmful + the new integration AddBlocker
-20. Click next
+17. Click next
-21. Set content filtering to custom and click next
+18. Set content filtering to custom and click next
-22. Click next for apply destination list
+19. Click next for apply destination list
-23. Edit the block page so that you know when the AddBlocker policy has been enforced.
+20. Edit the block page so that you know when the AddBlocker policy has been enforced.

 ### Github:
 1. Download zip file from Github